Current IEG projects

-The 2011 APEC Non-Binding Investment Principles (NBIP) demonstrates APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
-The Principles were successfully revised seventeen years after they were first established.
+The APEC Non-Binding Investment Principles (NBIP) demonstrates APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
+The NBIP, originally endorsed in 1994, were successfully revised in 2011.

 Clarence HOOT (Mr)